caneparesearch/kMCpy/README.md

 ```

 ## For building documentation
-- `pandoc` needs to be installed for documentation generation
+- `pandoc` and `sphinx-build` need to be installed for documentation generation
 - Should first install the `kmcpy` environment as above
 ```
 source .venv/bin/activate